 Types of UV Light

 There are three types of UV (ultraviolet) light.
 They are defined by their wavelengths.
 UVC light has the shortest wavelength and is the most dangerous to us.
 The shorter the wavelength, the higher the amount of energy that light contains.
 We have no need to be concerned with UVC as it is completely blocked by the atmosphere of our earth.

 UVB light has a medium wavelength.
 Most of that light is also filtered out by our atmosphere.
 However, what does get in is responsible for delayed tanning and also for our sunburns.
 This will not help with anti-aging and unfortunately promotes the development of skin cancers.
 Even on a cloudy day some of the UVB will reach the earth.
 Ouch!

 That leaves the UVA light which does reach the surface of our planet.
 The strength of the rays hitting the earth are different depending on the time of the year and the time of the day.
 These are the long-wavelength rays.

 They are not the most dangerous to our skin but the rays do penetrate our atmosphere and are not good for us.
 This is the type of UV light that we have been told to avoid.
 Too much UVA light will destroy our anti-aging efforts and is the cause of our wrinkles.

-This does not mean to completely avoid the sun’s rays.
-Some is good for you.
+This does not mean you should completely avoid the sun’s rays.
+Some are good for you.
 Don’t be a sun worshipper but to have a fear of the sun and completely avoid it is also not good.
 Moderation in everything we do is the key.
 The sun is shining so I am going to go for a walk and make some vitamin D. I will meet you on the way back.